Getting started with the Arduino Nano 33 BLE Sense

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow this simple guide to start coding on the browser and upload your sketches onto your board.

-If you want to program your Arduino NANO 33 BLE Sense while offline you need to install the Arduino Desktop IDE and add the Arduino nRF528x mbed Core to it.
+If you want to program your Arduino Nano 33 BLE Sense while offline you need to install the Arduino Desktop IDE and add the Arduino Mbed OS Core to it.
 This simple procedure is done selecting Tools menu, then Boards and last Boards Manager, as documented in the Arduino Boards Manager page.

 NOTE: this core is made of many files and the installation process may require a few minutes, please be patient while the process is executed and it is normal that the progress bar stays for a long time on the same spot.

-With the nRF528x mbed core installed, you now proceed with the driver installation.
+With the Mbed OS core installed, you now proceed with the driver installation.

 Open the LED blink example sketch: File > Examples >01.Basics > Blink.